The Pedowitz Group

 At the time, we’d only recently adopted the platform and had one generic catch-all bot firing across the site.
 In six months, I grew that to be 20+ playbooks with a scalable process for a much stronger on-site experience, including switching gated assets from forms to chatbots (which enabled less friction in sign up processes + allowed customization based on our ideal customer profile).

-In the first half of 2021, Drift has generated $200K+ in directly-attributable pipeline and over $50K in closed-won revenue, while also creating a seamless experience for earlier-stage leads by replacing forms with chatbots throughout the site.
+In the first half of 2021, Drift generated $200K+ in directly-attributable pipeline and over $50K in closed-won revenue, while also creating a seamless experience for earlier-stage leads by replacing forms with chatbots throughout the site.
 It’s also supported ABM target account experiences that has influenced another $500K in pipeline.

-I assisted in multiple aspects, from identifying gaps in our process (“Why’s this lead not marketing-sourced when the last touch says “TPG website?”) to working with Sales on lead scoring updates to even occasionally making sales calls / emails / LinkedIn outreach myself.
+As a Manager, I assisted in multiple aspects, from identifying gaps in our process (“Why’s this lead not marketing-sourced when the last touch says “TPG website?”) to working with Sales on lead scoring updates to even occasionally making sales calls / emails / LinkedIn outreach myself.

 It wasn’t a primary responsibility, but I was absolutely an active participant in supporting this crucial process.